-The F302/3/4 car mounts a new Hewland 6 gear sequential gearbox, the FTR-200.
-All gears, crownwheel and pinion, some differential parts, bearings and the casing are new.
-Consequently the maintenance is different in many ways and some specific tools are required for proper maintenance.
+The F305 car mounts a Hewland 6 speed sequential gearbox, it is an updated version of the FTR-200.
+The crown-wheel and the differential casing are new.
+Only use the specific tools to ensure proper maintenance.
 Hewland has written a technical manual, including a spare parts list, for the FTR-200.
 The manual is available at Hewland.
-To receive a copy please, contact the commercial office at Hewland by email: sales@hewland.com
+To receive a copy you can contact the commercial office at Hewland by e-mail: sales@hewland.com